ntoll/bitbotcode/README.rst

 bitbotcode
 ----------

-The driver and controller code for radio controlled bit:bit robots.
+The driver and controller code for radio controlled bit:bot robots.

-What is a bit:bit..?
+What is a bit:bot..?
 See: http://4tronix.co.uk/bitbot/

 Due to a bug in the current runtime, the "horn" feature doesn't work (and is thus commented out).
 I'll update this code when a new version of the